fabacab/pat-okcupid/README.markdown

 ## Change log

+* Version 0.5.3:
+    * Questionnaire: To help protect users against abusive sadomasochists, BDSM'ers, and sexual dominants, Predator Alert Tool for OkCupid now includes questions about rolequeerness in its default set of red-flags.
+    * Stability: Auto-update switched to GitHub from now defunct Userscripts.org.
+    * Bugfix: Fix bug in auto-update detection routine that failed to notice patchlevel updates.
 * Version 0.5.2:
     * Enhancement: Only open new tabs for CreepShield.com when required by the specific error message.
 * Version 0.5.1: